 Of course it's no substitute for the real thing - so we look forward to seeing you at Tan Hill soon.
 We host what could be Great Britain's highest WiFi Hotspot for FREE Internet and e-mail access and we are the highest Public House also providing Accommodation, Weddings and Civil Ceremonies in Great Britain.

-For more details or to book accommodation please contact your hosts, Mike and Tracy.
+For more details or to book accommodation please contact your hosts, Mike and Louise.
 The Bar at Tan Hill is an experience not to be missed.

 Cask conditioned ales from Theakston and Black Sheep, complimented with a selection of Premium Lagers, Fine Wines and Spirits.
 Home cooked food is available daily with no need to book.